 If the resident seeks to raise their concerns after twelve months or longer after an issue occurs, it may reduce any opportunity for a successful outcome, staff moving on or information in general.
-We will not consider investigating complaints after 12 months for reasons already included within this policy.
+We will not consider investigating complaints after 12 months for reasons already included in this policy.

-20. Vexatious Complaints
+20. Unreasonable Complaints

-We define a vexatious complainant as someone who, because of the nature, or frequency of their contact with GCHA, hinders our ability to deal effectively with their or other residents' complaints.
+We define unreasonable as someone who, because of the nature, or frequency of their contact with GCHA, hinders our ability to deal effectively with their or other residents' complaints.

-This applies to a small minority of residents who make unreasonable demands on GCHA staff time and behave in a manner that is aggressive, intimidating, or refuses to accept GCHA response.
+This applies to a small minority of residents who make unreasonable demands on GCHA staff time and behave in a manner that is aggressive, intimidating, or refuse to accept GCHA's reasonable response.